-- 1.c.(1) Verification of the identity of the person served may be accomplished a variety of ways including asking the person's name, accessing a picture in the record of the person served for comparison, voice recognition from a prior encounter, or asking the person to show a picture ID that includes his or her name.

-- 2.F.
-2. As appropriate, personnel who deliver services via information and communication technologies receive documented competency-based training on:

-- a.
-How to deliver services effectively via information and communication technologies, including:

-- (1) Human factors.

-- (2) Crisis response procedures.

-- (3) Assessment of risk factors in the environment of the person served.

-- (4) How to modify treatment techniques/interventions to deliver services virtually.

-- b.
-Equipment used in service delivery, including hardware and software:

-- (1) Features.

-- (2) Setup.

-- (3) Use.

-- (4) Maintenance.
+- 1.b.(2) There may be a need to confirm availability and/or function during the course of services if new technology or equipment is being implemented, there have been problems with the technology or equipment during prior encounters, or someone new will be responsible for operating the equipment or technology. - 1.c.(1) Verification of the identity of the person served may be accomplished a variety of ways including asking the person's name, accessing a picture in the record of the person served for comparison, voice recognition from a prior encounter, or asking the person to show a picture ID that includes his or her name. - 2.F.
+2. As appropriate, personnel who deliver services via information and communication technologies receive documented competency-based training on: - a.
+How to deliver services effectively via information and communication technologies, including: - (1) Human factors. - (2) Crisis response procedures. - (3) Assessment of risk factors in the environment of the person served. - (4) How to modify treatment techniques/interventions to deliver services virtually. - b.
+Equipment used in service delivery, including hardware and software: - (1) Features. - (2) Setup. - (3) Use. - (4) Maintenance.

 - (5) Safety considerations.

 - (6) Infection control.

 - (7) Troubleshooting.